Jefferson Parish is named for Thomas Jefferson, who was President of the United States from 1801 to 1809.

 Parish Courthouse – Grenta

 Description: The buildings face east and are glass, brick, concrete and steel structures.
 The buildings are located in the center of Gretna and the complex consists of three buildings.
 The east front has a one story semi-circular entrance with a six story Administration Building on the south side, a five story rectangular Courthouse Building on the west side and a five story dark red colored brick District Attorney Building on the north side.
 The south building is constructed of buff colored brick with horizontal windows.
 The roof line is flat.
 The west building is constructed of buff colored brick and has a flat roof line.
 The building was originally constructed in 1969 as a two story structure and three more stories were constructed in the 1970’s.
 The building is the Thomas F Donelon Courthouse.
 The north building has large glass paneled sections on the north and south side.
 The first story has a recessed porch.
 The complex is named as the Jefferson Parish Government Center.

 Note: The previous courthouse was designed by Claude Hooton and constructed by R D Farnsworth in 1958.

 Location: 924 David Street / West Metairie Drive

 Description: The building faces west and is a one story buff colored brick and concrete structure.
 The building is located on landscaped grounds in the center of Metrairie.
 On the west side ate two entrances with canopies.
 The roof line is flat.

 Location: 200 Huey P Long Avenue / 1st Street

 Contractor: Woodrow Wilson Construction Company, Inc.

 Description: The building faces east and is a three story glass, concrete and steel structure.
+The building is located in the center of Gretna.
 The south section of the east front has an entrance on the first story with canopy above and a large recessed arch above.
 The windows are vertical.
 The roof line is flat.
 The building houses the Second Parish Court.